 Finding gaps in much of the coverage of the Trump administration, RealClearInvestigations has been exploring them, chiefly through the original work of two reporters, Lee Smith and Paul Sperry.
-Here is an archive of their work this year, so far.
+Here is an archive of their recent work.

 'Nothing to Gain,' Kavanaugh Accuser Raises Nearly $1 Million, Paul Sperry, Oct.
 29